-The overall condition of bone and supporting structure in the jaw.
+- The overall condition of the bone and supporting structure in the jaw.

 Once you have had your consultation you will be sent a comprehensive treatment by email.
 This is yours to keep and discuss with anyone you feel will be able to help you make an informed decision.

 Once you are ready to start your treatment you will be given asked to read and sign an identical copy here at the practice to say you are in agreement before you start your first appointment, this will then be kept on file.